-Heberden’s nodes are bony growths that develop on the finger joints, otherwise known as the interphalangeal joints.
-They most commonly develop on the joints nearest to the fingertips and can cause the fingers to appear crooked.
+Heberden’s nodes are bony growths that can develop on the finger joints of people with osteoarthritis.
+They usually affect the joints nearest the fingertips and can cause pain and stiffness.
+The fingers may appear crooked.

-Heberden’s nodes only develop in people who have osteoarthritis, or OA, which is a degenerative bone condition.
+Heberden’s nodes only develop in people who have osteoarthritis (OA), which is a degenerative bone condition.
 These growths can cause pain, stiffness, and discomfort.

 In this article, we look at the causes, symptoms, and risk factors for Heberden’s nodes.
 We also discuss treatment and when to see a doctor.